 This relief was likely inspired by the Matsya Chakra relief found on the mukhamantapa ceiling of Cave -3, the third of the four rock-cut caves of Badami.

 Coiled Nagaraja – An exquisitely-carved relief depicting king of serpents.

 Carved into the other recessed block on the ceiling is another beautiful relief that depicts Nagaraja, the mythical king of serpents.
-As you can see, Nagaraja has multiple serpent heads with a human head and torso at the center.
-The torso extends into a spiraling serpent body forming a coil.
+As you can see, Nagaraja has multiple serpent heads, and at the center, there is a human head with the torso that extends into a spiraling serpent body forming a coil.

 This relief was likely inspired by the Coiled Nagaraja carving found on the ceiling of Cave -1, the first of the four rock-cut caves of Badami.

 As you can see, the pillar shown in the left image is ornate with a variety of bas-reliefs.
 The topmost carving is a mithuna shilpa, i.e., an erotic art form depicting a romantic couple.
 Below that is a carving depicting a series of male musicians playing different instruments.
 The frieze below that contains Kirthimuka, a decoration commonly seen in Indian and Southeast Asian temples.